Everything You Always Wanted to Know About Whiplash Injuries

 There is no cure for a whiplash injury.
 Only time can heal one.
 Whiplash treatments, therefore, attempt to control your pain and restore your normal neck range of motion.

-In terms of both decreasing your pain and increasing your range of motion, your health care provider may recommend specific stretching and movement exercises you can perform at home or a course of physical therapy.
+In terms of both decreasing your pain and increasing your range of motion, your healthcare provider may recommend specific stretching and movement exercises you can perform at home or a course of physical therapy.
 Your physical therapist, in turn, will create a personalized physical therapy plan for you.
-That may include such things as range of motion exercises, passive limb manipulation, massage and possibly the use of transcutaneous electrical nerve stimulation (TENS), which applies a mild electrical current to your skin that improves your muscle strength and eases your neck pain, at least temporarily.
+That may include such things as a range of motion exercises, passive limb manipulation, massage, and possibly the use of transcutaneous electrical nerve stimulation (TENS), which applies a mild electrical current to your skin that improves your muscle strength and eases your neck pain, at least temporarily.

 Whiplash Lawsuit Process

-Obviously, your medical and rehabilitation costs can skyrocket after a whiplash injury.
+Your medical and rehabilitation costs can skyrocket after a whiplash injury.
 This is especially true if its pain continues for a lengthy period.
-You may wish to consult an experienced whiplash injury attorney with regard to filing a personal injury lawsuit against the person who caused the auto or other accident that resulted in your whiplash injury.
+You may wish to consult an experienced whiplash injury attorney about filing a personal injury lawsuit against the person who caused the auto or other accident that resulted in your whiplash injury.

 Assuming your attorney advises you that your whiplash symptoms are serious enough and have persisted long enough to warrant filing a personal injury lawsuit, he or she can file one on your behalf against the person whose negligence or wrongdoing caused the accident that caused your injury.
 In this lawsuit, you will ask the court to award you economic damages to cover your past, present and future costs and loss of wages stemming from your whiplash and noneconomic damages to compensate you for your intangible damages, such as pain and suffering, loss of enjoyment of life, etc.